dgatf/msrc/README.md

 - Hobbywing Platinum V4, Hobbywing Flyfun V5: RPM, temperature, voltage and current
 - PWM signal: RPM

 Average cell voltage for HW V4/V5 is calculated for 3S,4S,5S,6S,7S,8S,10S and 12S batteries.
-Two seconds after power on cell count is autodetected and fixed (average cell voltage to be >3.8v for proper cell count)
+10 seconds after power on cell count is autodetected and fixed (average cell voltage to be >3.8v for proper cell count)

 Optionally you can add the following analog sensors: